 GYST stands for Get Your Shit Together, and it’s a self-designed day dedicated to getting your life in order.
 It’s usually a catch-up day for when you need to get things back on track.
 We’re human, and it’s normal to fall behind on all the tasks we want to get done.
 But in my experience, getting too far behind leads to feeling demotivated.
 When you spend one day a month (or ideally weekly) catching up, it will make you feel so much more put together.

-What do you want your 2018 to look like?
+What do you want your 2023 to look like?
 What are some goals you want to accomplish?
-Here are a list of goal ideas:

 Beyond resolutions, get real about how you’re going to make them happen.
 We know the last couple of years weren’t quite what we all expected, but take some time to reflect and look back.
-Then, visualize how you can slay 2018 and make it your most magical year yet.
+Then, visualize how you can slay 2023 and make it your most magical year yet.

 Start there.
 Figure out one thing you’d like to stop doing, and write down one way you could make that bad habit more difficult.
 And then make that a priority for the rest of the month.

-You can print them and put them somewhere you can see them every day, or you can create one with magazines on a cork board or poster board.
+You can print them and put them anywhere you can see them every day, or you can create one with magazines on a corkboard or poster board.
 Try out whatever sounds best for you.
-I find that adding a visual element of my goals makes me feel even more excited to work towards them.
+I find that adding a visual element of my goals makes me feel even more excited to work toward them.

 Plan something to celebrate with your friends

 The holidays are hectic, and you’re probably already flustered with holiday activities.
 But planning something simply to celebrate what you and your friends have accomplished in 2022 is a sweet way to end the year.
 You can totally incorporate the holidays into your plans, but make sure to toast to old memories and to new.

 Volunteer or donate gifts

 This season can be incredibly stressful for people who can’t afford to provide their families with gifts this season.
 See if you can give back this season in any way.
-Donate to Red Kettles, toy drives, or food banks when you see them, or donate toys and food.
+Donate to Red Kettles, toy drives, or food banks when you see them.
 If you can find the time, volunteer or maybe just do some research and discover somewhere you want to volunteer at in the new year.
 End the year knowing that you did something good for someone who is in need.
 Every gesture, no matter how large or small, counts!

 Write a letter to yourself